MM1834/homebridge-dreamscreen/README.md

   }
 ]
 ```
+#### The ip adress of you're dreamscreen can be found in the app under "Update and Reset".

 ## Using the plugin
 You get two accesoires packed in one tile, seperating them is completely possible